holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

         <existinguser>:100000:65536
         dockremap:165536:65536

-    There are rules around providing multiple range segments in the `/etc/subuid`, `/etc/subgid` files, but that is beyond the scope of what I am providing here.
+    There are rules about providing multiple range segments in the `/etc/subuid`, `/etc/subgid` files, but that is beyond the scope of what I am providing here.
 For those advanced scenario details, check out the [Docker engine reference](https://docs.docker.com/engine/reference/commandline/dockerd/#detailed-information-on-subuidsubgid-ranges).
-The simple scenario is that we use a single contiguous range like you see in the above example, this will cause Docker to map the hosts user and group ids to the container process using as much of the `165536:65536` range as necessary.
-So for example the hosts root user would be mapped to `165536`, the next host user would be mapped to container user `165537`, and so on until the 65536 possible ids are all mapped.
+The simplest scenario is to use a single contiguous range as seen in the above example, this will cause Docker to map the hosts user and group ids to the container process using as much of the `165536:65536` range as necessary.
+For example, the host's root user would be mapped to `165536`, the next host user would be mapped to container user `165537`, and so on until the 65536 possible ids are all mapped.
 Processes run as root inside the container are owned by the subordinate uid outside of the container.

     **Disabling user namespace for specific containers**

-    In order to disable user namespace mapping on a per container basis once enabled for the Docker daemon, you could supply the `--userns=host` value to either of the `run`, `exec` or `create` Docker commands.
-This would mean the default user within the container was mapped to the hosts root.
+    In order to disable user namespace mapping, on a per container basis, once enabled for the Docker daemon, you could supply the `--userns=host` value to either of the `run`, `exec` or `create` Docker commands.
+This would mean the default user within the container was mapped to the host's root.

 ##### [Control Groups](http://man7.org/linux/man-pages/man7/cgroups.7.html) {#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-control-groups}

 Use cgroups to limit, track and monitor the resources available to each container at each nested level.
 Docker makes applying resource constraints very easy.
-Check the [Runtime constraints on resources](https://docs.docker.com/engine/reference/run/#runtime-constraints-on-resources) Docker engine run reference documentation, which covers applying constraints such as:
+Check the [runtime constraints on resources](https://docs.docker.com/engine/reference/run/#runtime-constraints-on-resources) Docker engine run reference documentation, which covers applying constraints such as:

 * User memory
 * Kernel memory